ucrparlay/latex-tricks/index.markdown

 This page is maintained by the Parallel Algorithm Lab at UC Riverside ([UCRPAL](https://pal.cs.ucr.edu))

-This list provide a quick guidance for commonly-use LaTeX tricks useful in paper writing.
+This list provide a quick guidance for some useful LaTeX tricks in paper writing.